flame-engine/flame/packages/flame_3d/README.md

 [example](https://github.com/flame-engine/flame/tree/main/packages/flame_3d/example) to see how you can set up a simple 3D environment using Flame.

+Also check out the [flame_3d_extras](https://github.com/luanpotter/flame_3d_extras) package for more utilities and helpers not yet merged into `flame_3d`.

 ## Building shaders

+If you are using the `SpatialMaterial` provided by `flame_3d`, you do not need to worry about shaders.

-You can write your own shaders and use them on Materials.
-Currently Flutter does not do the bundling of shaders for us so this package provides a simple dart script.
+That being said, you can write your own shaders and use them on custom materials.
+Currently, Flutter does not do the bundling of shaders for us so this package provides a simple Dart script.
 Create your fragment and vertex shader in a `shaders` directory, make sure the file names are identical.
 Like so:

 - `my_custom_shader`.frag
 - `my_custom_shader`.vert